-A Closer Look at the World's 9 Most Active Volcanoes
+A Close Look at 9 of the World's Most Active Volcanoes

 Why do volcanoes form and erupt?

 All volcanoes form through the basic process of magma working its way up through the earth's mantle and crust.
 As the magma works its way through to the surface, it eventually breaches and starts to harden.
 This hardening of magma over and over causes the formation of a taller or wider volcano.

 The source of this magma comes from deep within the earth.
 It's so hot near the earth's core that rocks melt and become a thick flowing substance, what we know as magma.
 As the rocks melt into magma, their density actually changes to become lighter than the solid rocks around them.

 This causes the magma underground to rise like bubbles in the water.
 This magma rises under the earth's harder rock layers, collecting in magma chambers.
 When the rock strata under the crust of the earth are weaker in certain areas, the magma can heat through these different pathways creating lava tubes and fissures, often all the way up to the surface.